 Women's Health: Your Body Keeps Time

-Traditional wearables provide transactional data, but often fail to place those biosignals in the context of the body's rhythms.
+Traditional wearables provide excellent behavioral data, but often fail to place those biosignals in the context of the body's rhythms.
 Vire wants to change the game by opening the window to rhythm-tuned female health.

 Temperature is a window into women's wellness